cloudsmith-io/cloudsmith-api/bindings/java/src/docs/EntitlementsApi.md

 <a name="entitlementsPartialUpdate"></a>
 # **entitlementsPartialUpdate**
-> RepositoryToken entitlementsPartialUpdate(owner, repo, showTokens, data)
+> RepositoryToken entitlementsPartialUpdate(owner, repo, identifier, showTokens, data)

 Update a specific entitlement in a repository.